-Medical device sales involves selling a tangible medical product into either hospitals, the Community, or both.
+Medical device sales involve selling a tangible medical product to either hospitals, the Community, or both.
 The products, depending on their nature, are sold to Consultants, Surgeons, Nurses (including Specialist Nurses), and clinical staff such as Anaesthetists and ODAs.
 Medical sales roles are highly desirable.

 Due to the highly technical nature of the products and the very lengthy sales cycle associated with capital equipment (often a number of years leading to a final tender situation), it is exceptionally difficult as a pharmaceutical representative to break into this market.